KeckObservatoryArchive/KeywordTables/README.md

 | Description | Keyword definition
 | Notes | Any notes pertaining to this keyword and/or value

-Some notes for first implementation of this format (Sep 2020):
+As of Sep 2020,  not all keyword table functionality is actually implemented yet:

-* Not all keyword table functionality is actually implemented yet:
+* dbIngest currently hard-codes transformations between FITSKeyword and DBKeyword (ie DATE-OBS to DATE_OBS); future ingestion code updates will use  the contents of FITSKeyword/DBKeyword to make such changes in the metadata header
-** dbIngest currently hard-codes transformations between FITSKeyword and DBKeyword (ie DATE-OBS to DATE_OBS); future ingestion code updates will use  the contents of FITSKeyword/DBKeyword to make such changes in the metadata header
+* The TAP_columns will be used when TAP_SCHEMA table output is added
-** The TAP_columns will be used when TAP_SCHEMA table output is added ** The UI, Calib, and SpecialIngest columns are currently informational only
+* The UI, Calib, and SpecialIngest columns are currently informational only